szepeviktor/debian-server-tools/Maintenance.md

 - WordPress (engine) upgrades
 - WordPress plugin upgrades (based on changelogs and plugin audit)
-- * correction HTML defects (which do not need a rewrite of the whole site)
+- * correction of HTML defects (which do not need a rewrite of the whole site)
 - * Google Analytics, Facebook and other tracking and sharing code setup and monitoring
 - * enabling [click heatmap](http://www.clicktale.com/sites/default/files/field/image/mouse-move-heatmap.png)
 - * supervision of new content weekly (typograhy and HTML usage)
 - * image optimization (smaller file size and nicer loading)

-Items marked with an asterisk ( * ) are available in the bigger plan and only on a VPS with root access.
+Items marked with an asterisk ( * ) are available in the bigger plan and only on a VPS (with root access).

 ## Other (not listed above) service

 - design and coding of a small/medium WordPress website (in a company: marketer, graphic designer, sitebuilder, developer)
 - modifying an existing website (development, sitebuild)
-- conten upload with typography (HTML typesetting), optionally with a graphic designer
+- content upload with typography (HTML typesetting), optionally with a graphic designer
 - domain registration (only for you or your company)
 - reaching PageSpeed score 100 (or 99)
 - one time malware cleanup and full backup
 - VPS or bare metal server maintenance and monitoring
-- premium emailaccounts with personal support and delivery monitoring
+- premium email accounts with personal support and delivery monitoring

 # Magyarul